How Best Seller Lists Actually Work (And Why To Avoid Them)

 Professional writers are people who write and sell books for a living.
 Their whole job is to write books that sell a lot of copies, because THAT is how they make money.
 So for them, working with traditional publishing and pursuing bestseller lists can make sense (though often it does not).

 At Scribe, our authors are not professional writers.
-They C-level executives, entrepreneurs, consultants, coaches, speakers, and other types of successful people who have really great books in them, but don’t have the time to sit down and spend a year writing their ideas into books.
+They are C-level executives, entrepreneurs, consultants, coaches, speakers, and other types of successful people who have really great books in them, but don’t have the time to sit down and spend a year writing their ideas into books.
 We solved that problem for them–how they can get their ideas into a book in their words, quickly and easily.

 For them, a book is not the end goal–a book is a way to reach another goal.
 It can get them authority and credibility in their field, it can drive clients and leads to their business, it can get them speaking gigs; it essentially acts as an amazingly effective multi-purpose marketing tool to get them visibility.
 They don’t need to focus on selling copies, they need to focus writing the best possible book for the goal they want to achieve.